geodesic - geodesic spheres

 (a² + ab + b²)/highest common factor(a, b)

 divisions.
-Taking the face edges in order it is posible, starting
+Taking the faces in order it is posible, starting

-at a face vertex, to step a units in the direction of one edge, then
+at a face vertex, to step a units in a direction between the edges, then

 face, this point will be a geodesic vertex.
 The process can be repeated